Ju 88A-1 Specifications

 Image: The Junkers Ju 88A-1.
 The original bomber version of the highly adaptable aircraft.

-The Junkers Ju 88 was a German twin-engine, multi-role combat aircraft and one of the most versatile and widely used designs in the Luftwaffe’s inventory throughout the Second World War.
-Initially conceived as a high-speed medium bomber, the Ju 88 went on to serve in a wide range of roles including dive-bombing, night-fighting, reconnaissance, torpedo bombing, and heavy fighter operations.
+The Junkers Ju 88 was a German twin-engined multi-role combat aircraft and one of the most important and versatile designs operated by the Luftwaffe during the Second World War.
+Conceived as a high-speed medium bomber, it was subsequently developed for dive bombing, reconnaissance, torpedo attack, heavy-fighter and night-fighter operations.

 Development and Design